Some are new, some are proven favorites of the metro’s adventurous, but they all offer wonderful rewards for the senses.

 Consider the Hot Temptation Roll with shrimp tempura and mango and topped with Kaiko’s own fruity sauce.

 One of our favorite spaces in the West Bottoms has been happily reinvented with new owners, chefs and mixologists behind that handsomely rugged bar.
-Inventive food is what’s making news here.
+Inventive food is what’s making news here, as well as a new website.

 Witness the red and white quinoa biryani with jackfruit, tart cherries, toasted cashews and flash-fried spinach.
 Without the basted egg, the dish is a vegan’s delight.